 Time for winter projects and possibly digging out supplies to use, left over from last year.
 Ever use snow tex?
 I opened mine up the other day, only to find that it had hardened.
 This doesn't make me very happy, especially since this stuff isn't exactly cheap.
 I put some water in the container and left it soak over night and much to my surprise, TA DA it was fixed. * This only works with Snow Tex, not other brands.

 December: The best craft tips are the ones that make crafting easier.
 Here is one that does just that!
 When using fabric glue, use clothespins as mini clamps, to hold the material together, until the glue is dry.

 This worked well, when I put the trim on Santa's hat.

-June: Nothing puts a damper on creativity more than not being able to find something.
+Nothing puts a damper on creativity more than not being able to find something.
 It is annoying when you have to search for it.
-This ends up being a distraction and that craft project you thought you were going to make, never actually gets done.
+This ends up being a distraction.
+The craft project, you thought you were going to make, never actually gets done.
 Just ask me.

 Be organized.
 Have a specific place for your craft supplies with items that are alike, grouped together.
 As soon as you buy something, find a spot for it.
 Make it easily accessible.
 Use craft boxes that are the same size, with labels on them.
 Put boxes in shelves, but stack only two high.
 Any more than that and they will be difficult to get at.

 Now, I guess it is time to take my own craft tips advice and do some organizing.
 I would rather be crafting but I know in the long run, being organized is going to make me more productive.

 The old saying "You get what you pay for" is highly overrated.
 I believe that is why sometimes you may think you are getting something better, by paying more and you actually aren't.
 Are big companies and name brands really giving you quality for that higher price?
 The only way to find out is through comparison with other brands.
 I have found that sometimes, no name is actually just as good or better.